Saorax/Saorax.github.io/khux/index.md

   ### Supernova

   Equipping a Supernova Medal enables you to unleash its powerful Supernova once per quest.

-* You can activate the Supernova at any time during your own turn.
+  You can activate the Supernova at any time during your own turn.
 In PvP Mode, activation timing will vary depending on the Medal when defending.

-・You can use Supernova once per Supernova Medal equipped.
+You can use Supernova once per Supernova Medal equipped.

-・A Supernova's potency is determined by the Strength of its Medal.
+A Supernova's potency is determined by the Strength of its Medal.

-* Supernova is affected by Keyblade slot boosts and buffs from Special Attacks.
+Supernova is affected by Keyblade slot boosts and buffs from Special Attacks.
 However, Supernova is NOT affected by Special Attack Bonus or skills.

 <img src="https://cache.sqex-bridge.jp/img/oxFhN77Q7F" />